How to Make a Build

 Escape

 This part of your strategy should be extremely reliable with as few conditions as possible.
 This is something you save normally and only use when you find yourself backed into a corner.
 This can be a part of your build or an item you plan on acquiring or both.
-For example, a melee build may take the Force Bubble mutation in order to escape with a
+For example, a melee build may take the

 recoiler, or perhaps they use a combination of the